 A person should always divide his money into three: one third in land (property), one third in commerce (invest), and one third at hand (cash)

-This is testified in the tiny island of Singapore, land is a scarce resource and the one who use it well amass massive wealth.
+This is testified in the tiny island of Singapore, land is a scarce resource and the ones who use it well amass massive wealth.
 It is not surprising to see that most Singapore billionaires are in the real estate business.

-However, investing in property does not equal to making money.
+However, investing in property does not equal making money.
 Ask our previous generations, many lost their life savings during the Asian Financial Crisis in the 1990s.
 It took 14 years before they get back on their feet.

 The truth is, if you want to invest in property, you need to take it as a serious business.
 If you are new to property investment, you need a good investment course to fast-track your learning.

 I have personally attended Dr Patrick Liew’s Mencius Advanced Property Investment Course (MAPIC).
 In this article, I will share the valuable lessons that I have learned for property investment success.